 To wrap the show up, Dr. Jess — sponsored by Astroglide — taught the crowd how to “drive their partner wild."

-Speaking to a packed house with a vivid imagery, she displayed snippets from her popular “How to Drive Your Lover Wild” instructional series.
+Speaking to a packed house with vivid sexual imagery on a big screen, she played snippets from her popular “How to Drive Your Lover Wild” instructional series.
 Onlookers loved the way models in the instructional video licked a peach that was precariously vagina-shaped.
 Up front, Dr. Jess had a plushie vulva to help the audience get a clearer, in-person picture.

 “The vulva is everything on the outside, the vagina is everything on the inside!”
 She pointed to her plushie vulva.
 “The clit is not a magic button, it’s not an elevator button … it’s not a doorbell.
 You just don’t ring the clit like a doorbell, okay!
 Everybody put your right hand up and repeat after me, ‘I will not treat the clitoris like a doorbell!”